郭新敬 Xinjing Guo

 In progress

-• Model innovation: Developing MOSFET and FinFET circuit-level aging models based on the "All-state Model".
+• Model innovation: Developing circuit-level aging models for MOSFETs and FinFETs based on the "All-state Model".

-• Atomic-resolution circuit aging simulation: Combining in-house defect parameter extraction methods with HSPICE to build a complete atomic-to-circuit aging simulation chain.
+• Atom-to-circuit simulation: Combining the in-house defect parameter extraction methods with HSPICE to build a complete simulation chain from atomic defects to circuit aging.

 Software Development